Palestinian Village Leagues: Decline

 The Military Governorate's efforts to convince or pressure notable Palestinian figures in the occupied territories to join the Village Leagues largely failed and the Village Leagues were met with widespread hostility among the Palestinian population.
+At its peak, the largest and most influential of the Leagues, the Hebron Village League, had around 500 members.
 According to American researcher Mark Tessler, the Village Leagues "tended to attract elements from the social and political margins of Palestinian society, individuals who not only were viewed as collaborators and quislings by most other Palestinians but, in some cases at least, were deemed to be social misfits."
-American Consul General in Jerusalem from 1980 to 1982 Brandon Grove has stated that those few Palestinians that the Village Leagues did manage to recruit were "a mediocre lot, whose experience had little to do with skills in governing, and whose backgrounds were often shady." the Village Leagues were also undermined by increasing Israeli settlement, including the seizure of land in Dodin's village of Dura.
+American Consul General in Jerusalem from 1980 to 1982 Brandon Grove has stated that those few Palestinians that the Village Leagues did manage to recruit were "a mediocre lot, whose experience had little to do with skills in governing, and whose backgrounds were often shady."